Shook leads No. 8 Louisville women past top-ranked Oregon

 However, the Cardinals rallied in the second quarter to tie the game twice, the last at 32-all on Balogun’s jumper with 1:40 left.

-That began a 7-0 run by the Cardinals, with Evans’ 3-pointer 30 seconds later putting them ahead 35-32, and Shook’s layup giving Louisville a 37-32 halftime lead.
+That began a 7-0 run by Louisville, with Evans’ 3-pointer 30 seconds later putting them ahead 35-32, and Shook’s layup gave the Cardinals a 37-32 halftime lead.

-The Cardinals stretched their lead to as many as 12 points in the third quarter, going up 44-32 on Noriko Konno’s jumper with 7:32 left, and were ahead 51-42 heading into the final period.
+Louisville stretched its lead to as many as 12 points in the third quarter, going up 44-32 on Noriko Konno’s jumper with 7:32 left, and were ahead 51-42 heading into the final period.

+“We had our heads up, and coach gave us a great game plan,” Shook said.
+“We just went out knowing that to keep it close, we had to defend and we’ve got to execute and do our best.

+“It was a little nerve-wracking when it got down to six points, but we just had to keep trying, stick to our game plan and try to match them and see where it gets us.”

 BIG PICTURE